jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Mister X
-Set: H.A.M.M.E.R.\/
+Set: H.A.M.M.E.R.\
-*I Can Predict Your Every Move**I Can Predict Your Every Move** can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X.For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
+**I Can Predict Your Every Move**\
+I Can Predict Your Every Move** can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X.For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
 However, while in solo combat with Mister X, itsATK/DEF counts as 4/4.

 ## Morgan Le Fay